Teh-Lemon/Dont-Push-Game/README.md

 - Eat apples to gain temporary invulnerability.
 - How long can you last?

-Download is in _Builds/DontPushGame.zip.
+-Download is in _Builds/DontPushGame.zip.
-- Extract and open the html file in your browser to play.
+-- Extract and open the html file in your browser to play.
 Requires the Unity Web Player plugin to be installed.
+- Or play online here: https://db.tt/rmo3PCsp

-WASD or Arrow Keys to move.
+- WASD or Arrow Keys to move.
 Space to eat apples.

-A game concept I came up with when I was younger and was mechanically simple enough to implement while I was learning how to use Unity.
+- A game concept I came up with when I was younger and was mechanically simple enough to implement while I was learning how to use Unity.
-It's not particularly challenging but I wanted to move onto other projects after I had gotten a hang of the editor.
+- It's not particularly challenging but I wanted to move onto other projects after I had gotten a hang of the editor.